 Alf is transgender and identifies as agender and non-binary.
 We also talk about observing gender from a distance, the obstacles on their transition journey, hormone imbalances and the effects they can have, and asking the question ‘what makes a man a man, and a woman a woman?’
 [Transcript coming soon.]Details

 Felix is non-binary transgender and describes their sexuality as queer.
 We also talk about the difficulty with fitting in boxes, having to perform gender, how body and identity are different, the binariness in teaching and sports, and how you can figure out your gender at any age.
-[Transcript coming soon]Details
+[Transcript available.]Details

 Ela identifies as a transgender woman and is an anti Intersex Genital Mutilation activist.
 We also talk about the roots of the word hermaphrodite, how the gender-critical movement is far from new, Hippocrates as a gender critical pioneer, the blatant suppression and erasure of transgender and intersex gods – and human beings – in art history and modern museums, and how history is starting to be unmasked.
 CW: castration.
 [Transcript coming soon]Details

 Esther has a conversation with two cisgender LGBTIQA+ people; Tiga-Rose, an intimacy coach and sex therapist in training, and Ophelia, an historian, archivist and conservator, under the watchful eye (or ear) of project co-creator Katy Jon Went, who is transgender and non-binary, about how to be a better gender-diverse ally.
 [Transcript coming soon]Details

 Sophie uses the words transsexual and transvestite of herself, but considers herself to be a work in progress and very much Sophie.
 We talk about finding the balance in family dynamics, having two different personas, and being yourself no matter what labels you use.
 [Transcript available.]Details